 “Waqqaz” was the last album containing Strangely’s contributions.
 It took a lot of effort to produce, and we all really believe it is contains works of creativity that the world will recognize eventually.
 He is very proud of Crawling Chaos and is honoured to have worked with all of the different members of the band.

 Doomage occasionally spoke to Strangely since those times, finally expressing his initial feelings completely here.
 He unfortunately and surprisingly died in 2010 following several years of optimistic letter writing ‘tween him and me, Strangely, using his partner Jackie’s email address.

 Holly continued working at Bebside until the landlord kicked him oot.
-After a period working in Holland, he returned to the North-East of England and records and occasionally entertains as one half of The Symptoms (latterly 400 Vulcans).
+After a period working in Holland, he returned to the North-East of England and records and occasionally entertains in various projects; The Symptoms , 400 Vulcans and others.
 Strangely and Holly have been in contact since July 2007 and Holly has been a good source for archival material and correcting errors therein.

 Mr Excess, after bizarrely returning to our roots, making videos and helping others in the community, finally (and sadly for me) reached the Carlsberg induced oblivion he craved in December 2009.

 Errol Dynamic (The Honourable Ted) probably won’t speak to anyone again.
 He’s happy with his own stuff, having previously worked with Mark Riley and the Creepers.

 Haircut hung himself, which was weird – and very sad.

 The information about band members following Strangely’s departure has been provided by Holly & Doomage and can be found here.